speakeasy-api/contract-testing-demo/README.md

 </div>
 <br></br>

-This repository contains a demonstration for [Speakeasy Contract Testing](https://www.speakeasy.com/product/api-testing).
+This repository contains a demonstration for [Speakeasy Contract Testing](https://www.speakeasy.com/product/api-testing) feature set.
 It contains:

 * Sample OpenAPI Specification with the following API operations:
   * Create, read, update, and delete a user.